-"Family law," therefore, refers to rules, regulations, and court procedures involving the family unit.
-While some family law matters may be handled without counsel, processes such as divorce and child custody often require the skill and expertise of a skilled attorney.
+"Family law" refers to rules, regulations, and court procedures involving the family unit.
+Some family law matters can be handled without counsel, but processes such as child custody often require the expertise of a skilled attorney.

 What Does Family Law Cover?

 Certain procedures affecting the responsibilities of family life must be pursued in court.
 While matters of the heart are very personal, the rights of same-sex couples to get married, laws regarding divorce, and the process of adopting a child are governed by state and federal laws.

 Domestic violence and child abuse are considered criminal matters that will involve criminal courts as well as family court.

 States have their own rules about valid marriages, child support, family court processes, applications, licenses, and more.
 Your situation will depend on several factors specific to your case and your state's unique laws.

 - New Jersey

 - New York

 - South Carolina